josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 provided a diagram that captured most of the organizational relationships among various entities {{IASA-Org-Chart}}.
-In addition, the IAOC relies on a number of subcommittees to get its work done -- Finance, Legal Management, Meetings, Technology Management, and RFP Committee in addition to any ad hoc committees -- the connections between these committees and the IAD are not reflected in the diagram.
+In addition, the IAOC relies on a number of committees to get its work done -- Finance, Legal Management, Meetings, Technology Management, and RFP Committee in addition to any ad hoc committees -- the connections between these committees and the IAD are not reflected in the diagram.